These days you're likely to see a tip jar when you go into a coffee shop, a sandwich shop or any other place with counter service.

 Most people know to leave a tip for a server; a bellboy who helps with your bags; a housekeeper at a hotel; or a concierge who does something for you.

-Money Advisor recently asked people how often they put money in the tip car at pizza shops, ice cream parlors and the like.
+Money Advisor once asked people how often they put money in the tip car at pizza shops, ice cream parlors and the like.
 48 percent said never; 3 percent said they pretend they never see a jar; 4 percent said they always tip when they see a jar; and a little less than half said they occasionally pop funds into the jar.

 Electronic tipping is the latest trend